kh8fb/swin-segmentation-server/tutorials/tutorial.md

 #### Getting Output

 ##### prepare_input.py
 Each model accepts JSON input and thus requires some preparation before an input Image is ready for the model.
 This is done with *that repo's* prepare_input.py file.
-For the classification, the input looks like
+For the *classification models*, the input looks like

      python prepare_input.py /path/to/image.jpeg airplane input_json_file.json

 Where the `classification` is one of ‘airplane’, ‘automobile’, ‘bird’, ‘cat’, ‘deer’, ‘dog’, ‘frog’, ‘horse’, ‘ship’, or ‘truck' (The classifications from the CIFAR-10 dataset the model was trained upon).
 Your input will be stored in `input_file.json`.

-For the image segmentation models, no classification needs to provided so you just need to run
+For the *image segmentation models*, no classification needs to provided so you just need to run

     python prepare_input.py /path/to/image.jpg input_json_file.json